- Create a New Set

 Choosing to delete a document through the Set index will delete the corresponding document from the Set folder (unless you lack VESA rights to the corresponding document).
 Removing a document will simply remove it from the Set but not delete the document.

-Most actions taken on a parent element will apply to its child elements, like deleting, moving, and indent/outdent.
+Most actions taken on a parent element will apply to its child elements, like moving and indent/outdent.
 For example, indenting a header will indent the child documents inside it.

 Update a Set’s Properties